CptNewton/Meta-Front-End-Developer-Professional-Certificate/Front-End Developer Capstone/Starting the project/Planning the UX and UI/Module quiz: Starting the project/README.md

 ### 4. Which of the followings are not the purpose of `create-react-app`?

-- [x] Add react to an existing project.
+- [x] Add React to an existing project.
-- [x] Build and deploy the current react app from source.
+- [x] Build and deploy the current React app from source.
-- [ ] Create a new react project.
+- [ ] Create a new React project.
 - [x] To test React components.

 ### 5. What's the importance of the 'node_modules' folder for a React app built using the `create-react-app` npm package?